ChrisFlannagan/post-loop-block/README.md

 I chose to stick my functional classes into a Utility namespace and make them static for a couple of reason.

- - They don't really do anything more than provided some hooked or filtered functionality for the js and front end display.
+ - They don't really do anything more than provide some hooked or filtered functionality for the js and front end display.
  - I'm used to build server side heavy web apps with large scoping and architecture before writing code.
 Typically I use containers and direct injection but that felt like overkill for this plugin.
- - I'm not using service providers and I had instantiating a class when it's not needed.
+ - I'm not using service providers and I hate instantiating a class when it's not needed.

 ---